Christian Hasselbalch: Early life

 Christian Hasselbalch was born into a family of merchants in Randers.
-His parents were merchant Steen Hasselbach (1820–1861) and Caroline Margrethe Hasselbach née Hoge (1826–1893).
+His parents were merchant Steen Hasselbalch (1820–1861) and Caroline Margrethe Hasselbalch née Hoge (1826–1893).
 He attended Randers Lærde Skole until 1865 and then apprenticed as a textile merchant in Århus.
 He later became a retail clerk at Vett & Wessel's new branch in Horsens until he was appointed as manager of the company's Nakskov branch in 1876.

 Hasselbalch & Co.

-In 1892, Hasselbalch was licensed as a merchant in Copenhagen and started his own business.
+In 1892, Hasselbalch was licensed as a wgilesale merchant (grosserer) in Copenhagen and started his own business.
 In 1889, he became the first manufacturer of curtains in Denmark.
-The company was based at first in rented rooms at Peter Bangs Vej with just one loom, but he later acquired Lyngby Søndre Mølle in Kongens Lyngby and opened a new factory at the site in 1892.
+The company was initially based in rented rooms at Peter Bangs Vej with just one loom.
+He later acquired Lyngby Søndre Mølle in Kongens Lyngby and opened a new factory at the site in 1892.
 It was expanded several times and became the largest employer in the town.
 In the 1890s, he also established curtain factories in both Sweden and Norway.

 In 1910, he started Dansk Merceriseringsanstalt.
-He remained active in his companies until his death.
+He remained active in the companies until his death.